Kojic Acid vs Vitamin C vs Alpha Arbutin for Dark Spots

 About AMVital's Approach

-AMVital combines turmeric with kojic acid—two tyrosinase inhibitors that work together while turmeric's anti-inflammatory properties help maintain skin comfort.
+AMVital combines turmeric with kojic acid—two ingredients that may help regulate melanin production while turmeric's soothing properties help maintain skin comfort.
 Our products are designed for daily use across various skin types.

 Explore our turmeric soap benefits or browse the top-selling collection.